RSSNext/Follow/apps/desktop/src/renderer/src/modules/command/README.md

-# Follow Command Abstractions
+# Folo Command Abstractions

-this module encapsulates the command abstractions specifically designed for the Follow feature, which is leveraged through CMD-K.
+this module encapsulates the command abstractions specifically designed for the Folo feature, which is leveraged through CMD-K.

 The architectural design of the API takes inspiration from the [VSCode Command Abstractions](https://code.visualstudio.com/api/references/contribution-points#contributes.commands).